Huang-CL/Magrathea/README.md

 The surface temperature and temperature jumps are defined in the same way as mode 0.
 The above parameters will be used in the `compfinder()` function from `src/compfind.cpp`.

-MAGRATHEA will use the full solver from mode 0 and for each mass and target radius in the input file and will first find the radius of a planet with no unkown mass and the rest of the mass distributed according to the PMR.
+Magrathea will use the full solver from mode 0 and for each mass and target radius in the input file and will first find the radius of a planet with no unkown mass and the rest of the mass distributed according to the PMR.
 A secant method is then used to find the unkown mass which is needed to match the planet radius.
 If a negative mass is needed an error is printed in the output file.
 An output file with mass of core, mantle, water, and atmosphere and the radius of the core, mantle, water, and planet and the target radius for each line in the input file and for each PMR.
 If the target radius is not matched within the error tolerance in 30 interations the finder moves to the next PMR or next line in the input file.

 ### mode5,6,7.cfg ###